erngvq/Python-Fun/README.md

 # This script finds the least common denominator for the given list
 from fractions import gcd
 denominators = [2, 3, 4, 5, 6]

+# In order to use reduce(), the functools module must be invoked
 print(functools.reduce(lambda a, b: a * b / gcd(a, b), denominators))    # returns 60
 ```